linsalrob/fastq-pair/INSTALLATION.md

 make && make install
 ```

-You should then be able to call fastq-pair.
+You should then be able to call `fastq_pair.

 ### Note: